-This paper is organized as follows: In \Cref{secunpr}, we introduce the unprojection and the partial elimination ideal theory.
-In \Cref{secinvariant}, we give preliminary results to compute significant invariants such as the degree, the regularity and the projective dimension.
-In \Cref{secfamily}, we list certain families of homogeneous ideals whose values of the regularity seem to rapidly increase; some of them become ingredients for the proof of the main theorem.
-In \Cref{secproof}, we finally prove the main theorem, and a specific counterexample to the regularity conjecture is given in detail.
+This paper is organized as follows.
+In \Cref{secunpr} we introduce the partial elimination theory and the unprojection.
+In \Cref{secinvariant} we give preliminary results to compute significant invariants such as degree, regularity, and projective dimension.
+In \Cref{secfamily} we list certain families of homogeneous ideals whose regularity values (seem to) rapidly increase.
+Some of them become ingredients for the proof of the main theorem.
+In \Cref{secproof} we finally prove the main theorem, and a specific counterexample to the regularity conjecture is given in detail.

-The following assumptions and notations are used: \begin{itemize} \item $X\subseteq\mathbb P^r$ and $Y\subseteq\mathbb P^{r-1}$ are nondegenerate projective varieties.
+The following assumptions and notations are used. \begin{itemize} \item $X\subseteq\mathbb P^r$ and $Y\subseteq\mathbb P^{r-1}$ are nondegenerate projective varieties.

-\item $S_X=S/I_X$ and $S_Y=R/I_Y$ are homogeneous coordinate rings and homogeneous ideals of $X\subseteq\mathbb P^r$ and $Y\subseteq\mathbb P^{r-1}$, respectively.
+\item $S(X)=S(\mathbb P^r)/I(X)$ and $S(Y)=S(\mathbb P^{r-1})/I(Y)$ are homogeneous coordinate rings and homogeneous ideals of $X\subseteq\mathbb P^r$ and $Y\subseteq\mathbb P^{r-1}$, respectively.